Am0du/HNG-Task2/README.md

 * The POST request accepts an attribute name along with its corresponding value and utilizes this information to create a new person entry within the database.
 * The PUT request receives two attributes: 'attribute_name' and 'new_name,' and utilizes them to update a person's name to the 'new_name' value.
 * The DELETE request requires an attribute name and its corresponding value, and if a matching person exists in the database, it proceeds to delete that person.

+## Limitations
+* No support for Authentication and Authorization.
+* No support for pagination.
+* No Support for filter.
+* No Support for sorting.

 ## Documentation

 >https://documenter.getpostman.com/view/29175518/2s9YC1XaKn